carmonalab/HiTME/README.md

 The function takes as input `Seurat` objects (or list of them).
 These should be split by sample to avoid batch effects, or split internally in `Run.HitME` by indicating the parameter `split.by`.

-This wrapper firstly runs [scGate](https://github.com/carmonalab/scGate) on TME (Tumor micronenvirontment) default models or alternatively to the models provided, resulting in a coarse cell type classification (CD4T, B cell, Dendritic cell...).
-Next, it runs [ProjecTILs](https://github.com/carmonalab/ProjecTILs) for a finer cell type classification (CD4+ TFH, Tex CD8+...) on the references provided on the cell types classified by [scGate](https://github.com/carmonalab/scGate) that are linked to a respective reference map.
+This wrapper firstly runs [scGate](https://github.com/carmonalab/scGate) on TME (Tumor micronenvirontment) default models or alternatively on the models provided, resulting in a coarse cell type classification (CD4T, B cell, Dendritic cell...).
+Next, it runs [ProjecTILs](https://github.com/carmonalab/ProjecTILs) for a finer cell type classification (CD4+ TFH, Tex CD8+, cDC1...) based on the references provided on the cell types classified by [scGate](https://github.com/carmonalab/scGate) that are linked to a respective reference map.

 ``` r
 library(scGate)